 The difference between big and small life choices?

-With small decisions potentially having huge impacts and seemingly big decisions shrinking to irrelevance in hindsight, I’ve been wondering if there really is a difference between big and small choices, and how to tell the difference.
-So, I wanted to write an article on the difference between big and small decisions but ended up reading a lot about decision making in general.
 My assumption was – and still is – that there’s lots of room in interpreting the importance of a decision.
-Which study program to major in may seem like the most important decision of your life but turn out to be completely irrelevant in hindsight, while you’re meeting the love of your life by coincidence and find your true passion by reading a random book out of boredom.
-When I honestly look at how my life went so far, it was much less the result of conscious decision making and much more a result of impulses, context, and coincidences.
+Which study program to major in may seem like the most important decision of your life.
+In hindsight it seems irrelevant.
+You met the love of your life by coincidence.
+Now you found your true passion by reading a random book out of boredom.
+Taking an honest look at my life it was a result of impulses, context, and coincidences.
 In western societies, we tend to interpret this messy melange of factors by greatly overestimating individual control and underestimating context.
-One of the results of this bias is bad decision-making, and let me tell you why:

 - We feel responsible for every possible outcome of our choices, resulting in decision anxiety, fear of failure and stress